OceanLabs/Android-Print-SDK/docs/create_print_order.md

 --------
 1. Initialise the SDK
 2. Create `Asset` representations of all the images you want to print
+3. Retrieve an up-to-date catalogue of available products.
-3. Create `PrintJob`'s for the desired products you want to print and attach the assets created in Step 2
+4. Create `PrintJob`'s for the desired products you want to print and attach the assets created in Step 2
-4. Create a `PrintOrder` and attach your job(s) created in Step 3
+5. Create an `Order` and attach your job(s) created in Step 3

 Sample Code